 I don’t know about you, but instinctively, I hate pretty much everything having to do with confrontation.
 I waste way too much time thinking about exactly what I’m going to say, it emotionally drains me, and sometimes I walk away feeling worse than I did before I started.
 The only time I somewhat like confrontation is when it enables me and the other person to enter into a deeper relationship with one another.

 In the past couple months, I’ve faced one confrontational encounter after another.
-One that really stands out which it’s sensitive in nature is a confrontation, or rather a series of confrontations, I had with my new wireless phone provider.
+One that really stands out which isn't sensitive in nature is a confrontation, or rather a series of confrontations, I had with my new wireless phone provider.
 They made a bunch of promises in order to get me to switch to their service, but after I signed the papers, they haven’t been the least bit concerned about whether they come through on their promises.
-Since signing up for their service, I’ve talked to about 10 different people in an attempt to try to get everything straightened out.
+Since signing up for their service, I’ve talked to about 10 different people to try to get everything straightened out.
 Absolutely ridiculous and completely draining for someone like me who hates confrontation.

 If all of my recent confrontational encounters were tied back to one primary aspect of my life, such as my cell phone bill, then I probably wouldn’t have thought about it any deeper.
 But they’re not.
 I’m experiencing confrontational encounters in seemingly every area of my life.